Corona measures and sector plans

 Corona rules for travel

 Do you need to travel abroad for your work, or do you organise travel?
-The international QR-code remains mandatory for many countries.
-You can find the international QR-code in the CoronaCheck app, should your destination country require a Digital COVID Certificate.
-Additional rules can apply in your destination country, for example testing or isolating upon entry.
+The international QR-code remains mandatory for some countries.
+You can find the international QR-code in the CoronaCheck app.
+Additional rules can apply in your destination country, for example, testing or vaccination.

 View the up-to-date corona rules per country on Netherlandsworldwide.nl.